kastldratza/zoomrec/README.md

 ## Installation

 The entire mechanism runs in a Docker container.
-So all you need to do is install Docker and use the image from Docker Hub.
+So all you need to do is install Docker and use the image from Registry.

 ### Requirements